Gambling Laws in Canada (2025)

 Both the agreement and registration process can take place simultaneously.
 A full explanation of each step can be found on the iGaming Ontario website.

-Gaming operators have to pay an annual fee of CA $100,000 (approximately $77,760) to maintain a gaming website.
+Gaming operators in Ontario have to pay an annual fee of CA $100,000 (approximately $70,000) to maintain a gaming website.
 Each gaming website should be registered separately.

-During the registration process, companies have to provide documentation explaining their strategy for confronting illegal activities, such as money laundering, terrorism financing, fraud, etc. To ensure that customers won’t abuse their gaming websites, companies need to implement Anti-Money Laundering (AML) solutions, including Know Your Customer (KYC) and Customer Due Diligence (CDD) measures.
-Accordingly complies should collect at least the following information from a customer during the registration process:
+During the registration process, companies have to provide documentation explaining their strategy for confronting illegal activities, such as money laundering, terrorism financing, and fraud.
+To ensure that customers won’t abuse their gaming websites, companies need to implement Anti-Money Laundering (AML) solutions, including Know Your Customer (KYC) and Customer Due Diligence (CDD) measures.
+Accordingly, companies should collect at least the following information from a customer during the registration process:

 Other information may be required by the Proceeds of Crime (Money Laundering) and Terrorist Financing Act and the regulations under it.